nipakn/nipakn/README.md

 Im a noob coder from Rovaniemi, Finland who is trying learn new stuff.

 ### About me
- 🌱 I’m currently learning Javascript
- 🔭 I’m currently working on Discord bots with node.js 📫 How to reach me: you can reach me from Discord, I mainly use it.
+ 🌱 I’m currently learning Javascript\n🔭 I’m currently working on Discord bots with node.js\n📫 How to reach me: you can reach me from Discord, I mainly use it.
 My Discord is nipa#0453

  <!--
 **nipakn/nipakn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.